sbvevo2025/smart-finance-assistant/README.md

 **7.** After running all code boxes, run **Gradio UI Integration** which serves as the application for the Smart Finance Assistant

 ---
+## 📍 Using the Assistant

+**1.** Spending Analysis Tab
+- Upload your CSV transaction file

+- View automatic spending analysis and recommendations

+- See category breakdowns and percentages

+**2.** Financial Chat Tab
+- Ask any financial questions

+- Get personalized advice based on your spending patterns

+- Receive step-by-step guidance

+**3.** Calculators Tab
+- Savings Goal Calculator: Plan how long to reach financial targets

+- Budget Planner: Allocate income using the 50/30/20 rule

+- Emergency Fund Calculator: Determine ideal emergency savings

+**4.** About & Help Tab
+- Detailed instructions and sample CSV format

+- Information about features and usage

+---

 You are free to license your own work (your project code) under any license you choose.